casper-network/docs/source/docs/casper/users/block-explorer.md

+---
+title: Block Explorers
+---

-# Block Explorers on Casper Network
+# Running Networks and Block Explorers

 The Casper blockchain is available as the Mainnet and Testnet.
 The Mainnet is the Casper blockchain that utilizes Casper tokens (CSPR).
 The Testnet is an alternate Casper blockchain used to test applications without spending CSPR tokens on the Casper Mainnet.

 You can use block explorers to explore the Casper blockchain such as :
 - [cspr.live](https://cspr.live/)
 - [Casper.info](https://casper-trench.vercel.app/)